Do Difficult People Ruin Your Day?

 The next thing you know, we ourselves complain, grow stubborn and more negative or difficult.
 This bad attitude then ripples out to those around us, infecting them and becoming entrenched in the workplace.

 Fraught with difficult people and negative attitudes, our work environment becomes a daily scene of excessive finger-pointing, backstabbing and gossiping, higher rates of absenteeism, lower productivity and decreased quality of customer service.
+We let these behaviours and these difficult people ruin our day.

 Unfortunately, the answer is no — but we can control how we respond and desist from (inadvertently) rewarding behaviours that shouldn’t be encouraged.